Many or all companies we feature compensate us. Compensation and editorial

 When you apply for a personal loan, your lender will ask about your income and compare it to the amount you’re asking to borrow.
 Lenders will also review your tax documents, employment history, and credit history.

-Lenders prefer borrowers with a history of stable employment and reliable income because you’re more likely to pay your bills.
+Lenders prefer borrowers with a history of stable employment and reliable income because they’re more likely to pay their bills.

-If you were denied a personal loan due to your income gaps, it’s a good idea to wait until you secure a stable job for a few months before reapplying for a loan.
-It helps if your new, stable job also has a higher income.
+If you were denied a personal loan due to your income gaps, it’s best to wait until you secure a stable job for a few months before reapplying for a loan.
+It helps if your new job also has a higher income.

-Lenders will be hesitant to lend you money if you have a history of bankruptcy.
-Sometimes, you must wait until bankruptcy falls off your credit report to qualify for a personal loan, which can take up to ten years
+Lenders will be hesitant to lend you money if you have a history of bankruptcy or a low credit score.
+Sometimes, you must wait until bankruptcy falls off your credit report to qualify for a personal loan, which can take up to 10 years.

 Until then, do what you can to show that you have control over your credit.
 Apply for credit builder loans, credit builder credit cards, and other financial products that help people with lower credit scores or poor credit history start to rebuild.